 Hae Young Noh

-Hae Young Noh is an assistant professor in the Department of Civil and Environmental Engineering and a courtesy assistant professor in the Electrical and Computer Engineering.
+Hae Young Noh is an associate professor in the Department of Civil and Environmental Engineering with a courtesy appointment in the Electrical and Computer Engineering.

 Her research introduced the new concept of “structures as sensors” to enable physical structures (e.g., buildings and vehicle frames) to be user- and environment-aware.
 In particular, these structures indirectly sense humans and surrounding environments through their structural responses (i.e., vibrations) by inferring the desired information (e.g., human behaviors, environmental conditions, heating and cooling system performance), instead of directly measuring the sensing targets with additional dedicated sensors (e.g., cameras, motion sensors).
 This concept brought a paradigm shift in how we view these structures and how the structures interact with us.